dsebastien/regForm/backend/README.md

 The server MUST have PHP > 5.2, otherwise namespaces, interfaces, etc won't be supported.
 For OVH, the .ovhconfig and .htaccess files can be copied to the root of the www folder.

+## Database
+You need to execute the provided DDL (see ddl.sql) so that the required tables are available to the application.

 ## Files
 Upload the token folder to your www root.